-Regulatory requirements in some countries mandate that Twilio collect information about the phone number’s end-user before we allocate a number.
-When we are required to collect the end-user’s address, we may, depending on the country that the address is in, check with an external provider if that address exists and if it is formatted correctly.
+Regulatory requirements in some countries mandate that Twilio collect information about the phone number’s end-user before we can allocate a number.
+When we are required to collect the end-user’s address, we may, depending on the country that the address is in, validate the address with an external provider.
 If you’re creating a new address in one of those countries via Console, you may get an address suggestion when we find a close match, while via API you may get an address suggestion in the error response.

 Why is address validation important?